What is Tag Management?

 FIRST THINGS FIRST: WHAT IS A TAG?

 A tag management system (TMS) makes it simple for users to implement, manage, and maintain tags on their digital properties with an easy to use web interface.
 Using a TMS is integral to providing a foundation for your organization’s data collection and governance needs while helping to drive better customer experiences.

 What Tag Management is NOT

-Tag management is not the most exciting name for such a crucial technology, often getting confusing with blog tags, tag clouds or search engine meta tags.
+Tag management is not the most exciting name for a crucial technology, often being confused with blog tags, tag clouds or search engine meta tags.
 Tag management is not related to any of those.
-Tags aren’t even really about tags per se, but about data.
-Tags are little more than a means to collect and shuttle data between a web site or mobile app session, and the vendor.
-Nevertheless, that is how the industry evolved, and the name stuck, although it is quickly becoming part of a larger customer data platform conversation.
+Tags are a means to collect and move data between a website or mobile app session, and the technology vendor.
+Nevertheless, that is how the industry evolved, and the name stuck, although it is quickly becoming part of a larger data conversation.

 The Rise of Tag Management

-Tag management systems emerged in the late 2000s to address challenges posed by the explosive growth in digital marketing technologies, which now stands at 1,876, according to ChiefMartec.com, a leading authority on marketing technology.
-Tag management helps streamline tag deployments and management, which previously required ongoing IT assistance to support.
+Tag management systems emerged in the late 2000s to address challenges posed by the explosive growth in digital marketing solutions, now numbering 5,381, according to ChiefMartec.com, a leading authority on marketing technology.
+Tag management helps organizations strategically manage their data foundation and streamline tag deployments, which previously required ongoing IT assistance to support.

 The Perfect Storm of Martech Growth

 “The explosion of marketing technologies is the perfect storm of three things.
 First, marketers have an incredibly diverse set of needs and desires in their digital marketing programs.
 Second, marketing technology vendors are doing a tremendous job of innovating solutions that address those needs and desires and inspire new possibilities.
 And third, the advancement of marketing technology platforms and middleware — including tag management — is making it easier for marketers to put these pieces together in a cohesive marketing stack, tailored to their business.”

 Tag Management Extends Beyond the Website